xeniaqian94/ts-react-parcel/README.md

     # With type checking
     yarn develop

-    # Transpile only (this is what Xin's code is using!!)
+    # Transpile only (this is what Xin Qian's code is using!!)
     yarn start

 Execute the command and you can run & test the application on `localhost:1234` in the browser.